"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Supplemental Experiments

-We then explore essential capacities to steal domain-specific knowledge from LLMs.
+In this subsection, we explore essential capacities to steal domain-specific knowledge from LLMs.
 We first analyze the influence of query times for the adversary, then compare the efficacy when utilizing different sizes of the local model, and finally compare the fidelity among different victim and local models.